isPique/Fuck-Windows-Security/README.md

 <br>

+> [!WARNING]
->***WARNING!!
-This script was NOT optimized to shorten and obfuscate the code but rather intended to have as much readability as possible for new coders to learn!***
+> ***This script was NOT optimized to shorten and obfuscate the code but rather intended to have as much readability as possible for new coders to learn!***

 # How does it work?